 With so many business professionals now working from just their laptop, the usual Presenter View doesn’t work because there is no second screen attached.
 When they start the slide show in PowerPoint, their notes disappear because the slide takes over the screen.

-If you only have the one screen, here are four options you can use to see your speaking notes while presenting PowerPoint slides in a Zoom meeting.
+If you don't want to use Presenter View, you can still see your speaking notes while presenting your PowerPoint slides in a Zoom meeting using these three methods.

 I used this method for a webinar recently.
 The organization was using a different meeting platform but this photo shows how I had my notes on the left side of my screen and the slides in the meeting platform on the right side of the screen.
 You also see a second device I am using that is connected as a participant so I can see what the audience sees.

-If you use the Notes section of PowerPoint to hold your speaking notes and usually use Presenter View when presenting on a screen or projector, use one of these four options to see your notes while displaying the slides to the attendees in a Zoom meeting.
-I usually use Option 1 but try the different options and use whichever option you are most comfortable with.
+If you use the Notes section of PowerPoint to hold your speaking notes and can't or don't want to use use Presenter View when presenting in a Zoom meeting, use one of these three methods to see your notes while displaying the slides to the attendees.
+I usually use Method 1 but try the different options and use whichever option you are most comfortable with.

 Dave Paradi has over twenty years of experience delivering customized training workshops to help business professionals improve their presentations.
 He has written nine books and over 100 articles on the topic of effective presentations and his ideas have appeared in publications around the world.
 His focus is on helping corporate professionals visually communicate the messages in their data so they don’t overwhelm and confuse executives.
 Dave is one of less than ten people in North America recognized by Microsoft with the Most Valuable Professional Award for his contributions to the Excel and PowerPoint communities.
 He regularly presents highly rated sessions at national and regional conferences of financial professionals.